How to open an offshore bank account in Singapore

 What bank accounts can I open?

 There are no account fees as long as you keep a minimum account balance – typically S$1,000.
-Personal internet banking came as standard and completely free with all banks.
+Personal internet banking came as standard and was completely free with all banks.

 In addition to Singapore dollar savings accounts, you should also be able to open term deposits for a higher interest rate.
 Foreign currency deposits are also available for most major international currencies.